-Unpaid leaves of absence, except for medical and military reasons, shall not be granted for more than two (2) weeks.
+Unpaid leaves of absence, except for medical and military reasons, shall not be granted for more than a total annual amount of one week (37.5 hours for full time employees).
 Failure to immediately return to work at the end of the leave of absence shall be considered a voluntary termination of employment by the employee.
 All unpaid leaves of absence must be requested in writing by the employee and approved by the Department Head prior to the beginning of the leave.